CodeIgniter-TW/CodeIgniter-UserGuide/source/database/db_driver_reference.rst

 		Similar to ``escape_str()``, but will also escape the ``%`` and ``_`` wildcard characters, so that they don't cause false-positives in LIKE conditions.

+		.. important:: The ``escape_like_str()`` method uses '!' (exclamation mark)
+			to escape special characters for *LIKE* conditions.
+Because this method escapes partial strings that you would wrap in quotes yourself, it cannot automatically add the ``ESCAPE '!'`` condition for you, and so you'll have to manually do that.

 	.. php:method:: primary($table)